 The non-waterproof La Sportiva Ultra Raptor II retails for $165 (MSRP).
 (The GTX waterproof version costs $30 more.)
 That's high for a trail running shoe and about the average price for a good, waterproof hiking shoe.

-For comparison, the Ultra Raptor II costs $25 more than the Salomon XA Pro—a similar trail running shoe.
+For comparison, the Ultra Raptor II costs $25 more than the Salomon XA Pro—another traditional trail running shoe.
 It's also $15 more than the Altra Lone Peak and $10 more than the Hoka Speedgoat, two most popular trail running shoes for hikers.
 However, the price may be worth it if they fit you well and if you're looking to buy one of the most supportive, protective trail running shoes for hikers.

 La Sportiva Ultra Raptor II: Pros vs. Cons